danielbd9/Chat-Android-Jetpack-Compose-Kotlin/README.md

 ## Resume

 This is a chat application built using Jetpack Compose for the UI and Kotlin.
 It features a splash screen, chat interface, and attachment handling.
 The application is modularized into different components to ensure scalability and maintainability.
+The project follows Clean Architecture principles to separate concerns and create a more testable and maintainable codebase.

 ## Features